tghastly/PYNQ-1/docs/source/overlays/dio_overlay/dio_overlay_overview.rst

 * Combinatorial Function Builder
 * Tracebuffer

-FSMs, digital patterns and combinatorial functions can be specified using a textual description which can then be passed to a Python function to program the overlay to implement the functionality.

-The trace buffer component can capture and stream signals to DRAM allowing the data to be analysed in Python.
+The trace buffer block can capture and stream signals to DRAM allowing the data to be analysed in Python.
 The trace buffer can be used standalone to capture external signals, or used in combination with the other three DIO components to monitor data on the external interface.
 E.g. the tracebuffer can be used with the pattern generator to verify the data sent to the output pins.

 The project files for the base overlay can be found here: